-Figure 14 : Code snip, T-test for both cases.

 I’ve received the results presented in Fig 15.
 The p-value in both tests is much higher than 0.05, indicating that there is no statistically significant difference in the number of saccades or the total duration between the clutter and no-clutter conditions.
 This suggests that the presence of clutter does not significantly impact the number of saccades participants make nor the trait duration time.